 East Penn discontinued the printed district calendar for the 2011-2012 school year as part if its “Going green” program.
 The initiative was designed to make East Penn more environmentally friendly by minimizing the use of paper district-wide and save some money in the process.

-Printed report cards and registration materials for the community education program were also cut as part of this "Going Green" program.
+and were also cut as part of this "Going Green" program.
 The elimination of the paper school district calendar met with some backlash from East Penn parents.

 “I always said that if we could find some people to support a hard copy of our district calendar we would go ahead and do it,” Siedenberger said.
 “We need $8,000 more and then we can do it.
 We can give parents what they want, which is a hard copy of our district calendar to put on their refrigerators.”